MobyGamer/total-dos-launcher/readme.rst

 Menu program:
   The menu program runs on any IBM PC or 100% compatible running DOS 2.10 or higher, with 384 KB RAM or higher.

-The menu program takes advantage of EMS or XMS to speed operation, if either are available.
+(If EMS or XMS are available, they are automatically used to speed operation.)

 Step one: The Indexer
 ---------------------